nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ##### 3.1.5b `find-d`

 Format: `find-d [n/NAME] [p/PHONE] [a/ADDRESS] [o/ORDER]`

+Pointers to take note when finding a delivery:

 * The search is case-insensitive. e.g `john` will match `JOHN`
 * The order of the keywords does not matter. e.g. `John Lim` will match `Lim John`